Specification

 The endpoint documentation URL MAY have the same URL as the source documentation page.

-The endpoint documentation SHOULD include a hyperlink to one or more endpoints for Local plan data.
+The endpoint documentation SHOULD include a hyperlink to one or more endpoints for local plan data.

-The endpoint documentation SHOULD include a hyperlink to one or more endpoints for Local plan housing number data.
+The endpoint documentation SHOULD include a hyperlink to one or more endpoints for local plan housing number data.

 The endpoint documentation MAY include a hyperlink to one or more endpoints for Local plan document data.